akshay-899/Jfood/README.md

 > Jfood is a web-based food delivery platform designed to connect users with local restaurants and facilitate online ordering.

+> Clone the repository, make sure that you have installed MongoDB compass :)
 ## Install

 ```sh